Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 The one thing that stands out here over your typical LCD line model is that the XC is going to sound brighter and will be more revealing – especially with sub-par or bad recordings.

-For those tired of the darker-sounding Audeze treble (which can admittedly sound a bit veiled at times), the XC will likely be a breath of fresh air for you.
+For those tired of the somewhat darker-sounding Audeze treble (which can admittedly sound a bit veiled at times), the XC will likely be a breath of fresh air for you.

 There is a sense of air, crispness, and space here that makes these headphones stand out from the others, and I think it’s mostly a good thing though your mileage may vary.